-Arkansas is finally set to pass a hate crimes law — but critics call it ‘hate crimes lite’
+Arkansas is finally set to pass a hate-crime law — but critics call it ‘hate crimes lite’

 The measure, which the governor promises to sign, says offenders must serve at least 80 percent of their sentences for “serious” violent felonies motivated by the victim’s membership in a group with shared “mental, physical, biological, cultural, political, or religious beliefs or characteristics.”
 Advocates say it will expand prosecutors’ “toolbox” and allow them to bring strong penalties in a wide range of cases.

-But the bill conspicuously does not name categories such as race and sexual orientation, amid politically thorny questions about who exactly these laws should seek to protect.
+But the bill conspicuously does not name categories such as race and sexual orientation, amid politically thorny questions about whom these laws should seek to protect.
 Skeptics say it’s so vague it could apply to attacks on neo-Nazis.
 Another bill with stronger penalties, more specific language and more covered crimes never made it out of committee.

-It’s bittersweet progress for Sen. Jim Hendren, an independent who co-sponsored the bill that died in committee and voted for the latest measure despite misgivings.
+It’s bittersweet progress for state Sen. Jim Hendren, an independent who co-sponsored the bill that died in committee and voted for the latest measure despite misgivings.
 He left the GOP this year and says his old party needs to condemn racism more forcefully.

 “It’s taken a long time for us to get to the point where the leadership on both sides of the Capitol have come to understand that we absolutely cannot fail in this effort, and it would be just a tragedy for Arkansas,” Hendren said in an interview.